Sebastianhju/Runeterra-5e/Items/Very Rares.md

 **Hemorage**: Whenever you hit a creature with this weapon, they gain a stack of Hemorage up to a maximum of three.
 When a creature with hemorage move, for every stack of hemorage they have they take 1 damage for every 5 feet they move.

-**Decimating Gulliotine**: Once per long rest you can spend your action to do a cleaving strike.
+**Decimating Gulliotine**: You can spend your action to do a cleaving strike.
 You roll to hit against a target, and if the attack hits it deals 2d12 plus 10 force damage for each stack of hemorage it has.
+If the attack hit, you cannot do this action again until you finish a long rest.

 _You gain +2 to attack and damage rolls using this weapon_